 An English language certificate issued by the medical school or institution that is not a word-for-word English language version of the credential in the original language is not acceptable as a translation.

 Translations can be uploaded to EPIC in PDF, JPG, and TIF formats, with a maximum file size of 10MB.
+All pages of the translation must be combined into one file for upload.

 English translations that do not meet the requirements above will not be accepted.
 Examples of unacceptable translations include, but are not limited to: